 How We Raise Our Beef?

-All our cattle’s hay and silage is produced by our farm from our own fields and their grain comes from a local brewery.
+All our cattle’s hay and silage is produced by our farm from our own fields.
 We never buy in hay from other regions it is all local and produced by us.
 Our fields & pastures are herbicide, fungicide and pesticide free.
 The hay fields are fertilized with compost we make from all our own animals on the farm.
 Cattle are rotated through different areas which prevents build-up of bacteria & diseases.
-This allows us to use no antibiotics or hormones ever.
+This allows us to not use routine antibiotics or hormones ever.

 Our objective is to have healthy animals who are nourished with locally sourced food to not only sustain us & our customers both nutritionally and financially with fresh local beef but to sustain the environment as well.